ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/COMPLETE.md

 ## Conclusion

-The Zone Controller integration is now a complete, production-ready custom Home Assistant integration.
+The Smart Vent Controller integration is now a complete, production-ready custom Home Assistant integration.
 All functionality from the YAML package has been ported to Python with improved structure, error handling, and user experience.

 The integration is ready for testing and deployment!